Genesys Call Routing (CE01) for Genesys Engage cloud

-The following five business parameters represent reporting categories and are completely customizable to your business model.
+The following business parameters represent reporting categories and are completely customizable to your business model.
 You can assign different combinations of these parameters to each of your Inbound and Distribution parameter groups, to distinguish them in reporting and enable you to identify the unique properties of the parameter group.

 |Department||Business organization used as a category for reporting|